 Venezuela’s tight deadline to return the high denomination notes led to a scared marketplace with people flocking to shops in frustration, followed by looting and violence.
 As opposed to India’s plan of phasing out Rs.
 500 and Rs.
 1000 notes spanning over a period of 60 days, Venezuelans suddenly were in possession of the most circulated currency note with no power to purchase anything.
 This coupled with an ongoing problem of crime and high inflation left the common man in Venezuela feeling helpless.

 Prior to the demonetization the Venezuelan Bolivar was sold in the black market and circulated within international gangs to purchase goods from neighboring countries.
 Once the demonetization plan is set in motion, the Venezuelan government, like the Indian government hopes to reduce the circulation of illegal money and the criminal activity that goes hand-in-hand with it.

-The long-term effects of demonetization are going to be acute on all three countries.
+The long-term effects of demonetization are going to be acute in all three countries.
 In the long-run, these moves should go a long way in reducing the existing black money market in all three countries.
 However, each country’s pace of adapting to new technology will determine the speed with which its economy bounces back and sees growth.
 As far as India is concerned, the GDP forecasts for 2017 look grim with an expected reduction of 4%.
-The impact of drop in consumption levels is going to be felt well into the year 2017.
+The impact of the drop in consumption levels is going to be felt well into the year 2017.